In this article, you will find information and examples on the following topics associated with working with JSON and XML data sources.

 The first image below shows how to choose a data source in the formula editor.
 The second image shows how the XPath is displayed in the formula once the data source is chosen.

-Some data sources use '@' as the first character in their field name (shown in this example) or as an attribute.
+Some data sources use '@' as the first character in their field name or as an attribute.
 It is important not to get them confused with the data source reference.

-When you select data from a JSON/XML data source, the selected field’s path, or XPath, is displayed in the formula editor.
+When you select data from a JSON or XML data source, the selected field’s path, or XPath, is displayed in the formula editor.
 You can type the path or you can click on the Selection Options link.

 In the following image, the XPath of the